NVIDIA/aistore/docs/etl.md

     $ docker push quay.io/user/md5_server:v1
     ```

-    The next step would be to create a pod spec that would be run on Kubernetes (`spec.yaml`):
+    The next step is to create spec of a Pod, that will be run on Kubernetes (`spec.yaml`):

     ```yaml
     apiVersion: v1